sandipkalola/menstrual_cycle_widget/README.md

 ##### 4) Customization:
 - Theme color options to match the app’s style.
-- Multiple customization options based on your requirements
+- Flexible Customization: Tailor multiple aspects of the app based on your specific requirements.
+- Multi-Language Support: Offer a localized experience with support for multiple languages.
+- Custom Font Support: Integrate and use custom fonts to enhance the app's aesthetics.
-- Options to configure cycle length, period duration, user id and other preferences.
+- Configurable Options: Adjust settings such as cycle length, period duration, user ID, and other preferences to fit user needs.

 ##### 5) Privacy & Security:
 - Secure data storage with local encryption.